Experienced NJ Fake ID Lawyers

 Partly because of the heightened sensitivity to the use of false identification in an age of terrorism, possession of false identification is taken very seriously by law enforcement.
 While each case has its own unique facts, a criminal charge in connection with the possession of false identification could result is the loss of your driver’s license and/or possible jail time.

-Among Women A Binge Girls Serious Drinking Cdc Problem Depending on the specific facts of your case, a charge of tampering with public records or information can be a third or fourth degree crime under N.J.S.A.
+License Get Auto – With A I Insurance Can Citywide Mexican Blog Depending on the specific facts of your case, a charge of tampering with public records or information can be a third or fourth degree crime under N.J.S.A.
 2C:21-2.1, or a disorderly person offense, as provided under N.J.S.A.
 2C:28-7.
 Typically, the offense charged will be in the third degree in cases where you are alleged to have intended to defraud or injure another person in connection with tampering with public records or information.

 If your driving privileges are taken away because you are convicted of a fake ID charge, the court will set the term for which you will not be able to drive, a term which must be no less than six months and which may not exceed two years in duration.
 If you are younger than 17 years of age on the day of sentencing, those same time periods of license suspension apply, but will not begin to run until the day after you turn 17 years of age.